The University of Oxford

 Bodleain library, Oxford

 The University of Oxford have announced that from 2027 entry they will be using tests owned and managed by UAT-UK (just as Imperial College London, University College London and the University of Cambridge do).
-These include the ESAT, TMUA and TARA.

 These tests will replace all the Oxford-specific tests previously used.